Table of Contents

 The advance rate varies by the type of asset and tends to be higher on accounts receivable and lower on inventory.
 For more information, please see our Accounts Receivable Factoring page.

-Requirements for an asset-based loan vary by lender.
+Requirements for an asset-based revolver vary by lender.
 As explained on our asset-based lending page, financing companies usually require that a company be in business for at least 6 months and have at least $1 million of eligible assets.

 As with asset-based lending, requirements for factoring receivables vary by company.
 In addition to a completed application, factors may ask for articles of organization or incorporation and an account receivable aging report, which are described in more detail on our asset-based lending page.
 For telecom companies, factors may also ask to see a copy of the contract or other document that details the work assignment.
 It is crucial that the contractor is current on its workers’ compensation insurance to ensure the invoice will be paid.